Kwality Ltd.: History

 Kwality Ltd. was incorporated in 1992 as Kwality Dairy (India) Ltd and registered with the registrar of companies (West Bengal) at Calcutta.
 In 1995 the company started producing ghee, skimmed milk powder and other dairy products.
-The total cost of the above project was 36 billion rupees; it was financed by way of public issue.
+The total cost of the above project was ₹3600 crore by way of public issue.

 In 2013, Kwality Dairy India Ltd was changed from Kwality Dairy (India) Limited to Kwality Limited.

 In Dun & Bradstreet Corporate Award 2014, Kwality Limited was selected as the top Indian Company under the ‘Food & Agro processing’ sector.

-In June 2016, Kwality Ltd. secured the investment of 5.2 billion rupees from KKR India.
+In June 2016, Kwality Ltd. secured the investment of ₹520 crore from KKR India.

-In October 2019, Haldiram made a 1.3 billion rupee bid for Kwality Dairy (India) Ltd after private equity giant KKR & Co. dragged dairy firm to bankruptcy court.
+In October 2019, Haldiram made a ₹130 crore bid for Kwality Dairy (India) Ltd after private equity giant KKR & Co. dragged dairy firm to bankruptcy court.

-On 21 September 2020, Kwality Limited was charged with cheating a group of banks of ₹ 1,400 crore in a case of fraud filed by the Central Bureau of Investigation.
+On 21 September 2020, Kwality Limited was charged with cheating a group of banks of ₹1,400 crore in a case of fraud filed by the Central Bureau of Investigation.
 The CBI started its investigations on a complaint by Bank of India, which alleged that Kwality Ltd had taken credit from the bank since 2010 but started defaulting on payments in early 2018.